jesenzhang/ComfyUI_StreamDiffusion/README.md

 # img2img
  img2img can be done by send a image to the image imput in the sampler node,but the batch_size must be 1.

+# StreamDiffusion_Sampler
+Input Latent is not implemented for now.

-# Lora stack
+  ### Lora stack

-Lora stack can be set by using LoRA Stacker from Efficiency Nodes.
+  You can set Lora stack by using LoRA Stacker from Efficiency Nodes.

 ## Support
 Thank you for being awesome!